ReneTejeda/SilentFB/README.md

 # SilentFB
-Hide facebook &amp; facebook messenger online status and last seen and stop playing videos automatically for (iOS sideload)
+Hide facebook &amp; facebook messenger online status and last seen. for (iOS sideload) And no more playing videos automatically!

 <b>How to use (Precompiled - Sideload)</b>